 SwimTrek: How are you doing Ricky?
 Are you still able to swim at the moment?

 Ricky: It's a strange time.
 Very strange.
-Sally and me, we’ve set ourselves a challenge of going in every day in January.
+My housemate and me have set ourselves a challenge of going in every day in January.
 Whether that’s 5 minutes or 20 minutes – you know, it depends on the day.
 We're yeah – we're still getting in.
 Our closest point is Brighton Pier, which is a popular spot so there’s always someone there at about 8 in the morning.
 It’s around 7 degrees at the moment, so it's pretty cold.